id-andyyy/Live-Clock/README.md

 - Fully responsive design adapting to all devices
 - BEM methodology
 - Vanilla JavaScript
+- Meta tags are specified

 ## Feedback

 I would appreciate it if you give a star :star:.
-If you find a bug or have a suggestion, use the Issues section.
+If you find a bug or have a suggestion, use the [Issues](https://github.com/id-andyyy/Live-Clock/issues) section.

 ## Acknowledgments